kishan59/SynapseCode-Flask-App/README.md

 * **Client-Side Features (Prism.js & AJAX):**
     * **Prism.js** for syntax highlighting was a clear choice to improve code readability directly in the browser.
 I leveraged its built-in "Copy to Clipboard" functionality, which simplified development compared to rolling my own solution, and integrated its styling into the dark theme.
     * **AJAX (Asynchronous JavaScript and XML)** requests were crucial for a smoother user experience.
 For actions like deleting a snippet or opening the detailed view modal, AJAX allows the UI to update immediately without a full page reload.
 This makes the application feel much faster and more interactive.
 For delete operations, it also allowed me to correctly use HTTP `POST` requests for security.
-* **Organic Search Strategy:** The decision to implement a single, multi-field search bar with keyword `AND` logic was central to the "organic search" goal.
-I wanted users to be able to type naturally (e.g., "python list comprehension") and find relevant snippets without needing to learn complex query syntax.
-This flexible approach is key to the app's usability.
+* **Organic Search Strategy:** The search functionality was designed to be highly organic, utilizing a single search input that queries multiple relevant fields (`title`, `description`, `code_content`, `notes`, `tags`).
+The backend logic processes keywords with `AND` logic and `ILIKE` for case-insensitivity, allowing users to type natural language queries rather than rigid syntax.
+This decision aims to make finding snippets as intuitive and efficient as possible, which is central to the app's usability.

 This `README.md` provides a comprehensive overview of SynapseCode's purpose, features, architecture, and the thought process behind its design choices, adhering to the CS50 project guidelines.